shopware5/devdocs/source/blog/_posts/2016-02-26-managing-ant-complexities.md

 From [Clean Code](https://de.wikipedia.org/wiki/Clean_Code) I will cherry pick the scope invariant from taken out from the functions/methods chapter.
 Each macro and target will contain only the same level of abstraction.
 If it starts low level, the next task will also be low level, if it starts abstract it will only contain abstract calls.

-This ensures that there is no polution in mapping intend of the developer to the implementation.
+This ensures that there is no pollution in mapping intend of the developer to the implementation.
 Different levels of abstraction call for different macros or targets.

 ### Clean Code - naming